Patient & Family Education Materials

 There is no scientific evidence that blood from directed donors is any safer than that from routine volunteer donors.
 As with any blood or blood component transfused, possible complications include risk of transfusion-transmitted infectious diseases.

-If you choose to use directed donor blood for your child's medical treatment at Children's, you will be billed for the expenses involved in special handling and processing directed blood units.
+If directed donor blood is approved for your child's medical treatment at Children's, you will be billed for the expenses involved in special handling and processing directed blood units.
 Your insurance may not cover this cost.

 Questions?